Questions and Answers About Chaperones

 What kind of documentation is needed?

-As I tell the people in my Medical Records class, if you don’t write it down, it didn’t happen.
+As I tell the people in the PBI Medical Record Keeping course, if you don’t write it down, it didn’t happen.
 It’s essential that you clearly document in the patient’s chart who the chaperone was and that they were present throughout the visit.
 It’s a good idea for the chaperone to co-document their presence, but it’s not essential.